gt-coar/gt-coar-lab/CONTRIBUTING.md

 Some notes:

 - the installers should only be rebuilt when one of the following changes:
+  - the `VERSION` file
   - any file in `constructs/<variant>-<subdir>`
   - the platform-specific `locks/build-<subdir>.conda.lock` file
   - the `CACHE_EPOCH` (ideally, only by _increasing_)

 ### releasing

+- Wait for a successful merge to `master`
+- Through the _GitHub Web UI_, create a _Release_
+  - name the release _the same thing_ as the current value of the `VERSION` file, with a `v` prepended
+    - only these will trigger the (slow) upload mechanism
+  - creating/pushing a local tag will fail, as the `release` job expects the release id to already exist in the GitHub API _before_ uploading artifacts
-After a successful merge to `master` and the workflow completes, a tag should test/release relatively quickly, as the built artifacts should still be in the cache.
+  - it should build/upload relatively quickly, as the built artifacts _should_ still be in the cache.

-While not required, because _shipping is good_, marking a new tag as a _prerelease_ allows the release upload script to work, and the release assets can be more easily tested.
+  - _shipping is good_, but marking a new tag as a _prerelease_ allows the release upload script to complete, and the release assets can be more easily tested.

-After the release job completes, the uploaded `NOTES.md` are ideally added to the release page.
+- After the `release` job completes, add the uploaded `NOTES.md` to the release page.

 ---